 Embracing a Leadership Style Rooted in Discretion

-I have often chosen discretion over visibility.
+Françoise Bettencourt Meyers has often chosen discretion over visibility.
 This choice is intentional.
 Leadership does not require constant expression.
 It requires consistent judgment.

-As Vice Chairwoman, my focus remains on oversight, governance, and long-term direction.
+As Vice Chairwoman, her focus remains on oversight, governance, and long-term direction.
 This allows management teams the autonomy they need to innovate and execute, while ensuring that decisions align with the company’s foundational principles.

 Trust is the cornerstone of this model, trust in people, systems, and shared responsibility.